-ii) In-home based program

-iii) Combined program : centre-based and in-home based program b) Calculation of the ceiling amount for a program unit with more than one Program Unit funded child (clustering):
+- 2. a) Calculation of the ceiling amount for a program unit with one program unit funded child: - i) Centre-based programming ii) Combined program: centre-based and family-oriented ECS programming b) Calculation of the ceiling amount for a program unit with more than one program unit funded child (clustering).
+See definition of clustering in the Glossary of Terms: